OffchainLabs/arb-os/doc/DataFormats.md

 				)
 		)

 For other transactions, the requestID is computed from incoming message contents as follows.
 An incoming message is assigned a requestID of hash(chainID, inboxSeqNum), where inboxSeqNum is the value N such that this is the Nth message that has ever arrived in the chain's inbox.
-If the incoming message includes a batch, the K'th item in the batch is assigned a requestID of hash(requestID of batch, index within batch).
+If the incoming message includes a batch, the K'th item in the batch is assigned a requestID of hash(requestID of batch, K).
 If batches are nested, this rule is applied recursively.

-It is infeasible to find two distinct requests that will have the same requestID.
+It is infeasible to find two distinct requests that have the same requestID.
 This is true because requestIDs are the output of a collision-free hash function, and it is not possible to create two distinct requests that will have the same input to the hash function.
 Signed transaction IDs cannot collide with the other types, because the other types' hash preimages both start with a zero byte (because sender address and chainID are zero-filled in the most-significant byte of a big-endian value) and the RLP encoding of a list cannot start with a zero byte.
-The other two types cannot have the same hash preimage because subtype-0 messages use a hash output as their second word, which with overwhelming probabilit will be too large to be feasible as the sequence number or batch index that occupies the same position in the default request ID scheme.
+The other two types cannot have the same hash preimage because subtype-0 messages use a hash output as their second word, which with overwhelming probability will be too large to be feasible as the sequence number or batch index that occupies the same position in the default request ID scheme.

 ##### MarshalledData and the MarshalledDataHash algorithm

-TODO
+The MarshalledData format is a way to encode an arbitrary-size byte array as a set of nested tuples, in a format easily consumable by an Arbitrum VM.
+The MarshalledData representation of a bytearray is the result of this pseudocode:

+function marshal(ba: ByteArray) -> MarshalledBytes {
+		let nwords = (ba.size + 31) / 32;
+		let words = ();
+		let i = 0;
+		while (i < nwords) {
+				words = (ba[32*i ..
+32*(i+1)], words);  // zero-fill any bytes beyond end of ba
+				i = i + 1;
+		}
+		return (ba.size, words);
+}

+(In the above code, *ba[x..y]* extracts bytes *x* through *y-1* inclusive from the byte array *ba*, and converts them in big-endian fashion to an unsigned integer.
+If *y* is greater than the size of *ba*, any bytes beyond the end of *ba* are implicitly zero-filled.)

+The MarshalledDataHash algorithm computes a collision-free hash of a MarshalledData structure.
+It is defined by this pseudocode:

+function marshalledDataHash(md: MarshalledData) -> uint256 {
+		let (size, contents) = md;
+		let ret = size;
+		while (contents != () ) {
+				ret = hash(ret, contents[0]);
+				contents = contents[1];
+		}
+		return ret;
+}

 ## Outgoing messages